-The Particle Physics Collaboration (PPC) group pursues the completion the Standard Model of particle physics, a set of theories which describe all known phenomena concerning the electroweak and strong interactions, and explores physics beyond the Standard Model.
+The Particle Physics Collaboration (PPC) group pursues the completion the of Standard Model of particle physics, a set of theories which describe all known phenomena concerning the electroweak and strong interactions, and explores physics beyond the Standard Model.
 The group does this by analyzing a large amount of data in high-energy proton-proton collisions collected by the Compact Muon Solenoidal (CMS), one of two multi-purpose particle detectors installed at interaction points of the Large Hadron Collider (LHC) at CERN, Geneva, Switzerland.

 This group plays a leading role in the Compact Muon Solenoidal (CMS) collaboration at the LHC, composed of 183 institutions from 38 countries, with 3000 scientists and engineers.
-After 20 years of design and construction, the CMS detector, the heaviest detector ever constructed for particles physics which weighs 14,000 tons, started collecting proton-proton collision data in October 2009.
+After 20 years of design and construction, the CMS detector, the heaviest detector ever constructed for particle physics which weighs 14,000 tons, started collecting proton-proton collision data in October 2009.

 Seeing Higgs boson decay required “magic-eye” focus; may help physicists understand why the universe has mass.

 With the aid of the Compact Muon Solenid detector at the Large Hadron Collider, a Laboratory for Nuclear Science-led group seeks to further understand the building blocks of matter.